hashicorp/vault/website/source/docs/auth/token.html.md

 ---
 layout: "docs"
-page_title: "Auth Backend: Token"
+page_title: "Token - Auth Methods"
 sidebar_current: "docs-auth-token"
 description: |-
-  The token store auth backend is used to authenticate using tokens.
+  The token store auth method is used to authenticate using tokens.
 ---

-# Auth Backend: Token
+# Token Auth Method

-The token backend is the only auth backend that is built-in and automatically available at `/auth/token` as well as with first-class built-in CLI methods such as `vault token-create`.
+The `token` method is built-in and automatically available at `/auth/token`.
 It allows users to authenticate using a token, as well to create new tokens, revoke secrets by token, and more.

-When any other auth backend returns an identity, Vault core invokes the token backend to create a new unique token for that identity.
+When any other auth method returns an identity, Vault core invokes the token method to create a new unique token for that identity.

-The token store can also be used to bypass any other auth backend: you can create tokens directly, as well as perform a variety of other operations on tokens such as renewal and revocation.
+The token store can also be used to bypass any other auth method: you can create tokens directly, as well as perform a variety of other operations on tokens such as renewal and revocation.